mensbeam/Catcher/README.md

 #### Properties ####

-_forking_: When set to true Catcher will throw converted notices, warnings, etc. in a fork, allowing for execution to continue afterwards
+_errorHandlingMethod_: Determines how errors are handled; THROW_* constants exist to control
 _preventExit_: When set to true Catcher won't exit at all even after fatal errors or exceptions
-_throwErrors_: When set to true Catcher will convert errors to throwables

 #### MensBeam\Catcher::getHandlers ####